• Skip to primary navigation

 Green olives or Black olives?: I say green.
 As you may have noted, I have not used lemon juice in this recipe.
 The sourness of this pesto comes mainly from the olives.
 Black olives are not sour.

-Nuts: I use both almonds and brazil nuts in this recipe.
-Brazil nuts are powerhouse of nutrition, and they are the creamiest of all the nuts out there!
+Nuts: I use both almonds and Brazil nuts in this recipe.
+Brazil nuts are a powerhouse of nutrition, and they are the creamiest of all the nuts out there!

 Spice: I use red chili flakes for their mellow warmth.
 Black peppercorns add a delicious "kick" and the jalapeno for the tangy spice.
 If you are not a fan of too much spice, then feel free to skip the red chili flakes and jalapenos or just reduce the quantities to suit your palate.